 Styling Hair Extensions

 Since extensions are genuine human hair, they can burn as easily as your own.
-Use a thermal-protectant spray before styling with hot tools to prevent frizz and heat damage.
+Use a thermal protectant spray before styling with hot tools to prevent frizz and heat damage.
 Set your curling or flat iron to about 350 degrees.
 Some tools can reach sweltering readings up to 500 degrees, but don’t let yours exceed 380.
 Instead of pausing your iron on a clamped section, let it glide through strands quickly to avoid scorching effects.

-With a proper care, hair extensions can last up to 6 months.
+With proper care, hair extensions can last up to 6 months.
 The lifetime of hair extensions is determined by you.
 That’s why you should take your time and do the maintenance.
 This will save you a lot of money and time.

-If you didn’t take care of your extensions properly, don’t despair, there still might be a chance to restore them into shape.
+If you don’t take care of your extensions properly, don’t despair, there still might be a chance to restore them into shape.
 If you neglected them and didn’t brush or wash them, they’re probably in a bad state and not wearable.

 The Casual Method

 Repairing hair extensions that are damaged takes a lot of time and effort.
 For extensive tips on how to fix messy hair, be sure to check our article on this very subject.
-Still, here is one of the simplest ways to repair extensions damage.
+Still, here is one of the simplest ways to repair extension damage.